dev-xiligroup/xili-re-un-attach-media/README.md

 Link to [Github by dev.xiligroup](https://github.com/dev-xiligroup/ "Other xili plugins or themes in dev").

 Link to [other plugins made by dev.xiligroup](http://wordpress.org/plugins/search.php?q=xili&sort= "Other xili-plugins").

+Link to [latest infos about dev.xiligroup, multilingual child themes of bundled themes, plugins...](http://2014.extend.xiligroup.org/) - in english, french and german..

+German translation by YogieAnamCara of [sensorgrafie](http://www.sensorgrafie.de)

 == Installation ==